 2. Positively impactful- Through consistent practice, evaluate how the experience of your daily ritual affects you immediately after, throughout your day, during your week and long-term, and determine if it needs to be tailored.
 But first, commit to practicing it regularly for at least seven days, so that you are not just fluctuating between different practices and can notice a true pattern in your experience, like if it’s enhancing a character trait about you that you want to strengthen.
 Do you feel spiritually uplifted?

 3. Make it doable.– Choose a realistic time of day, duration and location with which you can practice regularly and with full presence.
 I find that first thing in the morning is optimal, when my mind is more of an open slate and my body could use a balancing rejuvenation.
 Making it a consistent priority may entail waking up a few minutes earlier than before and sleeping earlier the night before.
+You might also find it helpful to piggyback your ritual before or after an already existing habit, which can serve as a cue or reminder so that you associate your ritual with that part of your day.

 So what are examples of activities to include in your morning ritual?